 A 2 day introductory course to Musicians Without Borders’ principles and methodology.

-A 4 day practical course to expand the knowledge and skills in community music leadership.
+A 4 day practical course to expand the knowledge and skills in music leadership.

-A 6 day in-depth course to gain skills and experience in facilitating training for community music leaders.
+A 6 day in-depth course to gain skills and experience in facilitating training for music leaders.